EMI · Emotional Metabolism Index

 Every retirement decreed top-down.
 People show up, withdraw effort, the ones with options leave first.

-Success outcome: Adaptive Immunity — teams retire their own workflows, the body absorbs change without rejecting the change-makers.
+Success outcome: Adaptive Immunity on a Purpose operating system : teams retire their own workflows, the body absorbs change without rejecting the change-makers, and the Purpose continues.

 Beyond the diagnostic

 Most frameworks end at the diagnostic.
 EMI is designed to end at a transformation.
-Below is the full stack — what is available today, and what is in the next layer of the work.
-Operator-grade means walking into the room with all four layers already designed.
+Below is the full stack: what is available today, and what is in the next layer of the work.
+Layer 5 is the new addition: the People-function upgrade EMI requires.

 Layer 1